 Join by clicking on this link when the session is live OR use this meeting ID: 876 6436 9517 (the passcode is 2005)

 There are many great tunes that form part of our musical tradition here in the North East of England, and we are only too happy to play our part in keeping them alive!
 One of the ways we are doing this is through our monthly Northumbrian Session, which takes place on the 3rd Sunday of every month, 6pm – 7.30pm (UK time), on Zoom.
-The next session will take place on Sunday 19th September 2021.
+The next session will take place on Sunday 17th October 2021 (at the later start time of 7pm), where we are delighted to be joined by Alistair Anderson.
 As with our other online sessions, this is an open-access event – anyone is welcome to turn up and join in, no booking required.

 We’ll be playing some of the best Northumbrian tunes (see below to download the tunebook), and will add in the occasional harmony to keep it interesting.